darekaze/SpaceWx4Kids/src/data/impacts/en/exploration.md

 ![0313_exploration](./static/0319_new.png)

-**Coronal Mass Ejections (CMEs)** release enormous amounts of energetic particles into space which present a health hazard to **astronauts**, especially when they are working outside the spacecraft.
+**Coronal Mass Ejections (CMEs)** release enormous amounts of energetic particles into space which present a health hazard to astronauts, especially when they are working outside the spacecraft.
 Besides, charged particles from the Sun may cause impacts to the equipment of the spacecraft.

 |||
 |--|--|